meteor/meteor/content/data-loading.md

 <h3 id="publications-as-rest">Accessing a publication as a REST endpoint</h3>

 The opposite scenario occurs when you want to publish data to be consumed by a 3rd party, typically over REST.
-If the data we want to publish is the same as what we already publish via a publication, then we can use the [simple:rest](https://atmospherejs.com/simple/rest) package to do this really easily.
+If the data we want to publish is the same as what we already publish via a publication, then we can use the [simple:rest](https://atmospherejs.com/simple/rest) package to do this.

 In the Todos example app, we have done this, and you can now access our publications over HTTP: